metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha2_manifest.md

 - `duration` (String) Duration is the delay used for sleeping.

+<a id="nestedatt--spec--steps--finally--update"></a>
+### Nested Schema for `spec.steps.finally.update`

+Optional:

+- `dry_run` (Boolean) DryRun determines whether the file should be applied in dry run mode.
+- `expect` (Attributes List) Expect defines a list of matched checks to validate the operation outcome. (see [below for nested schema](#nestedatt--spec--steps--finally--update--expect))
+- `file` (String) File is the path to the referenced file.
+This can be a direct path to a fileor an expression that matches multiple files, such as 'manifest/*.yaml' for all YAMLfiles within the 'manifest' directory.
+- `resource` (Map of String) Resource provides a resource to be applied.
+- `template` (Boolean) Template determines whether resources should be considered for templating.
+- `timeout` (String) Timeout for the operation.
+Overrides the global timeout set in the Configuration.

+<a id="nestedatt--spec--steps--finally--update--expect"></a>
+### Nested Schema for `spec.steps.finally.update.expect`

+Required:

+- `check` (Map of String) Check defines the verification statement.

+Optional:

+- `match` (Map of String) Match defines the matching statement.

 <a id="nestedatt--spec--steps--finally--wait"></a>
 ### Nested Schema for `spec.steps.finally.wait`

 Required:

 - `api_version` (String) API version of the referent.
-- `for` (Attributes) For specifies the condition to wait for. (see [below for nested schema](#nestedatt--spec--steps--finally--wait--for))
+- `for` (Attributes) WaitFor specifies the condition to wait for. (see [below for nested schema](#nestedatt--spec--steps--finally--wait--for))
 - `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds

 Optional:

-- `cluster` (String) Cluster defines the target cluster where the wait operation will be performed (default cluster will be used if not specified).
-- `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--steps--finally--wait--clusters))
 - `format` (String) Format determines the output format (json or yaml).
 - `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 - `selector` (String) Selector defines labels selector.
 - `timeout` (String) Timeout for the operation.
-Specifies how long to wait for the condition to be met before timing out.
+Overrides the global timeout set in the Configuration.

 <a id="nestedatt--spec--steps--finally--wait--for"></a>
 ### Nested Schema for `spec.steps.finally.wait.for`